jevans3/stremio-sh/README.md

 Wiki
 - Everyone may contribute on the wiki of this project!

-[b]License[/b]
+License
-Stermio-sh is released under the terms of the GNU GPLv3 License.
+- Stermio-sh is released under the terms of the GNU GPLv3 License.
 Please refer to the LICENSE file.